mariummou/HEC_GB_MCMD_MACE_scripts/README.md

 No custom MACE model file is included because no task-specific MACE model was trained, retrained, or fine-tuned by the authors.

-No author-generated MACE training dataset is associated with this work.

-The public pretrained MACE model source and model information are provided in:

-docs/mace_model_used.md
 ## Reproducibility scope

 This repository provides the scripts and workflow documentation used for MC–MD sampling and GB segregation post-processing.